This message, indeed, “cannot leave us indifferent.” Because it is true, “it changes everything.”

 That is an invitation worth staying up for, worth receiving, wholeheartedly, worth journeying whatever distances with haste to correspond, and worth placing before all other things.
 This message, indeed, “cannot leave us indifferent.”
 Because it is true, “it changes everything.”

-This article originally appeared in The Anchor, the weekly newspaper of the Diocese of Fall River, Mass, on December 24, 2010.
+This article originally appeared in The Anchor, the weekly newspaper of the Diocese of Fall River, Mass, on December 24, 2010 and appears here with the kind permission of the author.